 "After viewing that process, they came back and passed legislation in 1981 to allow all off cycle local elections to be done by mail," Brown said.

 From there, the state expanded its vote-by-mail elections.
 In 1998, a ballot measure asked whether to make all elections in Oregon entirely vote-by-mail, and an overwhelming majority — almost 70 percent of Oregon voters — approved it.

 The state now regularly has one of the highest voter turnout rates in the county.
 In the 2012 general election, voter turnout was 82.8 percent, according to the Secretary of State's Office.

-As for San Diego's 1981 referendum, which asked voters whether the city should build a $224 million convention center in the Columbia neighborhood downtown.
+San Diego's 1981 referendum asked voters whether the city should build a $224 million convention center in the Columbia neighborhood downtown.
 While backers of the project argued in The New York Times "the project would generate jobs and tourist revenues and that it would be the most important element in a grand design to revitalize the downtown area," 56.5 percent of voters said the convention center should not be built.

 Two years later, voters approved construction of the convention center on land owned by the Port of San Diego, where it sits today.